jinnycho/jinnycho-blog/src/writings/hobbies/gallivanting/jinhae.md

 ![jinhae 2 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/cherryblossom2.png?raw=true)

 6. **People**: Jinhae is a naval city.
 It has the national Naval Academy, an American naval base, a Korean naval base, and several training centers.
 I bet 80% of the of the population has some connection to the navy.
-Possibly due to this stability, most of the people in Jinhae are neither rich nor poor.
-I don't think there's any homeless issues.
+Possibly due to its stability, most of the people in Jinhae are neither rich nor poor.
+I don't think there's any homeless issue.
 Lots of people I met still have 'Jeong,' a quality that many Korean people used to have (it's like generosity and benevolence), especially when compared to people in much larger cities like Seoul.

 7. **Railroads Across the City**: Even though people can't use the railroads, they add a nice touch to the city, and sometimes you'll spot a train moving around, maybe carrying some military equipments.
 It's a great place to walk along too.